glaunay/taskobject/README.md

 Coming soon...
 A Job Manager (JM) is necessary to run a Task.
 In our case, we use the nslurm package ([GitHub repo][1], [NPM package][2]), adapted for SLURM.

-### SimpleTask
+### Simpletask

-Coming soon...
-The simpleTask has been implemented only for the tests.
-It :
+The simpletask has been implemented only for the tests.
+It contains only one slot (`input`) :

-1. takes a JSON containing an "input" key as entry on its Writable interface (via a pipe, like `x.pipe(simpleTask)`),
+1. `simpletask.input` takes a JSON containing an "input" key (via a pipe, like `x.pipe(simpleTask)`).
-2. reverses the text of the value corresponding to the "input" key,
+2. the simpletask reverses the text of the value corresponding to the "input" key.
-3. creates a new JSON with a "reverse" key, the value being the reversed text,
+3. the simpletask creates a new JSON with a "reverse" key, the value being the reversed text.
-4. push this new JSON on its Readable interface.
+4. the simpletask pushes this new JSON on its Readable interface.
 Then we can use a pipe on it, like `simpleTask.pipe(y)`.

-### DualTask
+### Dualtask

-Coming soon...
+The dualtask has been implemented only to test the task with two slots (`input1` and `input2`) :

+1. `dualtask.input1` takes a JSON containing an "input1" key (via a pipe, like `x.pipe(dualtask.input1)`).
+Same for "input2" (`y.pipe(dualtask.input2)`).
+2. the dualtask concatenates the content of input1 with the content of input2.
+3. the dualtask creates a new JSON with a "concatenated" key, the value being the concatenated text.
+4. the dualtask pushes this new JSON on the Readable interface of the dualtask.
+Then we can use a pipe on it, like `dualtask.pipe(z.slot)`.

 [1]: https://github.com/glaunay/nslurm